 You are more than your GPA and standardized test scores.
-At Truman, we use a holistic approach when evaluating your application.
-But each admission type to Truman is different.
-Choose how you plan to pursue your degree at Truman below, and learn about the requirements each office has.
+At Truman, we use a holistic approach when evaluating your application, and requirements may vary based on your admission status.
+Choose how you plan to pursue your degree at Truman from the options below.Freshman Students

 If you are interested in declaring a music major, you must perform an audition for a committee of music studio faculty in order to determine that you have reached a sufficiently advanced level of applied proficiency.
 For more information about our music major or to schedule an audition, visit our Music webpage.

 Placement within our nursing major is dependent upon the number of spaces available and individual evaluation.
 If you are interested in majoring in nursing, you must be accepted to Truman as well as to the nursing program.
-An additional application and essay must be submitted by January 15th in order to be evaluated for admission to the nursing program.
-For more information, please visit the Nursing webpage.
+An additional application and essay must be submitted by January 15 to be evaluated for admission to the nursing program.
+For more information, visit the Nursing webpage.

 I love the easiness to get to know your professors and the resources that are available for students.
 It is easy to see the faculty’s dedication toward the students’ success, and I especially like that we are constantly challenged to be better.